 We ask a lot of our feet.
 It’s only appropriate that we look after them!

-Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot and using advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to release muscle tension.
+Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot.
+We also use advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to help release muscle tension if the need arises.

-It’s very effective in the treatment of foot pain, or recovery from an old injury that doesn’t go away.
+It’s very effective in the treatment of foot pain, or recovery from an old injury that seems to linger and just doesn’t go away.

-The forces on the feet from the ground below them to the body above them need to be fully addressed to get effective relief that is long lasting.
+The forces on the feet from the ground below them to the body above them need to be fully addressed in order to achieve effective relief that is long lasting.

 • Footwear advice